Kindas17/ExpenseTracker/README.md

 # Expense Tracker

+## Project setup
+1. Run "make install" to setup a python environment with all the requirements already installed.
+2. Run "make" to run the application.

 ## Overview

 This project aims at developing a simple terminal app for tracking expenses across multiple banks or services.